denis-yuen/write_api_experiment/README.md

             Default: false
         * --tool
             The json output from the 'add' command.

+    check      Checks if the tool is properly registered and Docker image is available.
+      Usage: check [options]
+        Options:
+          --help
+            Prints help for the check command.
+            Default: false
+        * --id
+            The organization and repo name (e.g. ga4gh/dockstore).
+          --version
+            The version of the tool to upload to
+            Default: 1.0

 ```
 There are two main commands that will be used: the Add command and then the Publish Command
 ### Add command